 How dangerous is it?

-While every effort is made to ensure the Red Bull X-Alps is a safe race, every athlete has to appreciate the race takes place in the mountains and accept that inherent risks are involved.
-“It demands more than flying ability and endurance power – the ability to strategize and to make difficult decisions under pressure, while exhausted and completely at the limit is the key to being successful; but also to manage the risk of this extreme sport,” says race mastermind Hannes Arch.
+While every effort is made to ensure Red Bull X-Alps is a safe race, every athlete has to appreciate the race takes place in the mountains and accept that inherent risks are involved.
+“It demands more than flying ability and endurance power – the ability to strategize and to make difficult decisions under pressure, while exhausted and completely at the limit is the key to being successful; but also to manage the risk of this extreme sport,” says race director Christoph Weber.
 In order to make the race as safe as possible, the committee has restricted the gliders permitted to only those that are EN certified and only harnesses with certified protectors.

 Who’s the mastermind behind all of this?

-That would be Austrian pilot, Red Bull Air race champion, BASE jumper, mountaineer and adventurer Hannes Arch.
+That would be Austrian pilot, Red Bull Air Race champion, BASE jumper, mountaineer and adventurer Hannes Arch who died in a helicopter accident in 2016.
 He developed the concept for the Red Bull X-Alps when he saw a TV documentary in which German pilot Toni Bender hiked and glided his way across the Alps.
 The first Red Bull X-Alps was held in 2003.

 The Swiss seem to have a knack for this thing?